education.vic.gov.au

 Statutory declarations

-Within the Department, statutory declarations are used for a number of purposes, including on commencement of employment, and to support applications for personal leave.
+Within the department, statutory declarations are used for a number of purposes, including on commencement of employment, and to support applications for personal leave.

-A statutory declaration must be made in writing using the prescribed form.
-This can be accessed from the Department of Justice and Community Safety's statutory declarationsExternal Link page.
 The person making the statutory declaration must confirm the truth of the statement in the presence of the authorised statutory declaration witness in accordance with the prescribed requirements.

 The Oaths and Affirmations Act 2018 provides that statutory declarations may only be witnessed by certain categories of persons.
 A list of the prescribed categories of witnesses is set out on the Department of Justice and Community Safety website (refer to the Resources tab).